pastas/pastas/doc/developers/add_stressmodel.rst

 Add StressModel classes
 =======================
-In this section it is described how a new tseries object can be added to
-|Project|.
-The classes are defined in `tseries.py`, but this is not strictly
-necessary for your own project.
-All that is necessary is to write a class that can be imported and used by |Project|.
+In this section it is described how a new tseries object can be added to Pastas.
+The classes are defined in `tseries.py`, but this is not strictly necessary for your own project.
+All that is necessary is to write a class that can be imported and used by Pastas.
 Before you start, it is a good idea to study the StressModel and the StressModelBase classes in `tseries.py` to get a good idea of the general form of a tseries class.